 This course is designed to help students gain mastery over technical, descriptive and persuasive writing.
 Included are techniques for gaining information through critical thinking and analysis of written word.
 By the end of this course, students should feel comfortable writing more in-depth documents with the ability to influence the reader.

-Computer Applications is designed to familiarize students with computers and their applications.
-Students will learn fundamental concepts of computer hardware and software.
-Emphasis will be placed on computer applications, in particular word processing (Microsoft Word), spreadsheets (Microsoft Excel), as well as basic understanding of databases, and multimedia presentations (Microsoft PowerPoint).
+Computer Applications is designed to enable students to become competent using computers and their applications.
+Emphasis in this course will be placed on Microsoft applications, in particular word processing (Microsoft Word), spreadsheets (Microsoft Excel), databases (Microsoft Access), and multimedia presentations (Microsoft PowerPoint).
+Students will also learn how to use Microsoft OneNote, Microsoft Sway, Microsoft Mix, and Microsoft Edge, applications which enhance productivity and make collaboration easy.

 This course provides the beginning programmer with a guide to developing applications using the Java programming language.
 Java is popular among professional programmers because it can be used to build visually interesting graphical user interface (GUI) and Web-based applications.
 Java also provides an excellent environment for the beginning programming.
 A student can quickly build useful programs while learning the basics of structured and object-oriented programming techniques.

 This course will give students a solid foundation in database design and implementation.
 It provides in-depth coverage of database design, demonstrating that the key to successful database implementation is in proper design of databases to fit within a larger strategic view of the data environment.
-Topics covered include: How C++/Java is used to develop Web-based database applications, as well as relational data model, SQL and manipulating relational data; applications programming for relational databases; physical characteristics of databases; achieving performance and reliability with database systems; object-oriented and distributed information systems
+Topics covered include: using C++/Java to develop Web-based database applications, SQL and manipulating relational data; applications programming for relational databases; physical characteristics of databases; achieving performance and reliability with database systems; object-oriented and distributed information systems

 This course uses C# as the programming language for software development; however, the basic programming concepts presented can be applied to a number of other languages.
 Instead of focusing on the syntax of the C# language, this course uses the C# language to present general programming concepts.
 Once you develop a thorough understanding of one programming language, you can effectively apply those concepts to other programming languages.

-Part I of a two-part course, this course presents the latest systems development methods, tools, and techniques.
-This segment of the year-long course concentrates on the fundamentals of systems design, analysis of information requirements, and the analysis process.
+This course presents the latest systems development methods, tools, and techniques.
+This course concentrates on the fundamentals of systems design, analysis of information requirements, and the analysis process.
+Students learn prototyping, how to manage projects and use CASE and OOM tools.
+Students will be able to, upon completing this course, analyze a problematic system and design a solution.

 Pre-Requisites: CPT 101,CPT 121, CPT 210, CPT 212, CPT 301, CPT 202, CPT 450, two semesters of any programming language (at least one Object-Oriented language), MAT 102, MAT 201, MAT 202, Recommended- CPT 230, CPT 311